NBA players and coaches kneel during national anthem as season restarts

 In the first game of the season restart, between the New Orleans Pelicans and Utah Jazz, players and coaches kneeled during "The Late Show with Stephen Colbert" bandleader Jon Batiste's rendition of the national anthem.
 The team members also wore Black Lives Matter shirts and locked arms.

-In the next game, players and coaches from the Los Angles Lakers and the Los Angeles Clippers kneeled together in solidarity during Compton Kidz Club's version of the "Star Spangled Banner."

-The Pelicans issued a statement on the protest, saying they "stand by the ideals of freedom of speech and the right to peacefully protest."

-The Jazz also put out a statement in support of its team members, writing, "The Utah Jazz are committed to advancing social justice and stand in support of the players, coaches and staff as they exercise their First Amendment rights, and use their voices, their experiences, and their platforms to peacefully express themselves."
+Both the Pelicans and Jazz issued statements in support of the protests.
+The Jazz, who won the matchup 106-104, issued a statement saying the organization stands with its players, coaches and staff as they "exercise their First Amendment rights, and use their voices, their experiences, and their platforms to peacefully express themselves."

+In the next game, players and coaches from the Los Angles Lakers and the Los Angeles Clippers kneeled together in solidarity as the Compton Kidz Club sang the "Star-Spangled Banner."

+After the Lakers pulled away to defeat the Clippers 103-101, LeBron James told reporters that he hopes the kneeling protests made Kaepernick proud.
+"I hope we made Kap proud, I hope we continue to make Kap proud.
+Every single day, I hope I make him proud on how I live my life, not only on the basketball floor but off the floor.
+I want to always speak out against things that I feel like are unjust," James said.

+In his post-game interview with TNT, James said the game of basketball has "always been bigger than just the ball and 10 guys on the floor" with referees.
+"It's an opportunity to use this platform and be able to spread a lot of positive, a lot of love throughout the course of the whole world."

 In the aftermath of George Floyd's death, many players have participated in Black Lives Matter protests and voiced the need for social change.
 After discussions with teams, the NBA allowed players to have pre-approved social justice messages on the backs of their jerseys.

-Los Angeles Laker LeBron James and other players have also kept the spotlight on Breonna Taylor, a Black EMT who was killed in her home by police executing a drug raid.
+James and other players have also kept the spotlight on Breonna Taylor, a Black emergency technician who was killed in her home by police executing a drug raid.
 None of the officers involved in Taylor's death have been charged.

-The Pelicans, Jazz, Lakers and Clippers are among the 22 teams at the Disney World complex in Orlando.
-They'll each play eight seeding games over the next two weeks to determine the playoff standings.
+The Pelicans, Jazz, Lakers and Clippers are among the 22 teams participating in the restart of the 2019-2020 season at the ESPN Wide World of Sports Complex at Walt Disney World Resort in Orlando.
+Each team will play eight seeding games over the next two weeks to determine their playoff standings.